Manage data /Connect /

 # Create and configure a data layer

 Team Owners and Developers can set up data layers for your team.
-This includes creating the data layer, adding data sources, connecting Netlify sites, and adding custom webhooks.
+This includes creating the data layer, adding data sources, connecting Netlify sites, and adding custom webhooks — activities that Netlify automatically logs to the team audit log.

 You can create more than one data layer to fit your needs.
 For example: